|

 Kalanchoe 'Pink Zinfandel' – A small succulent shrub to 18 to 20 inches tall by as wide with 2 inch long ovate leaves scalloped on the upper half that emerge with some green but quickly turn a deep red.
 In mid spring into summer arise the branched erect inflorescences with small attractive bright pink flowers.
 Plant in full coastal sun to part shade but best color out in the sun.
 Irrigate infrequently to occasionally spring to fall.
 Hardy to around 25° F. While the flowers are a great addition, the foliage color is the primary attraction which makes this a nice plant in a pot, rock garden or with other drought resistant plants in a cactus and succulent garden.
 This plant was long cultivated at the Huntington Botanic Garden before it was introduced to the trade in 1995 through their International Succulent Introduction as Kalanchoe 'Pink Zinfandel' ISI 95-3.
 It was originally listed in the garden's accession records as from unknown source, however the late Rogers Weld of Fernwood Nursery in Topanga Canyon thought it was an open pollinated hybrid of Kalanchoe pumila that was selected by Frank Crosby around 1970.

-Information displayed on this page about Kalanchoe 'Pink Zinfandel' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information displayed on this page about Kalanchoe 'Pink Zinfandel' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |